daviromao/interscity/deploy/README.md

 ## Deploying locally

 There's a valid `hosts` file for deploying with Vagrant and VirtualBox.
 The `vagrant_hosts` defines 5 hosts.
 The `standalone_vagrant_host` define a single host for standalone installation.
 For the standalone installation you do not need the 5 machines defined in the Vagrantfile.
-Therefore, increase the memory to `2048` and leave just the `gateway-machine` definition.
+Therefore, increase the memory to `c` and leave just the `gateway-machine` definition.
 Enter in the `ansible` directory and run:

 * `vagrant up`
-* `ansible-playbook setup-swarm.yml -i <vagrant_hosts | standalone_vagrant_host>`
+* `ansible-playbook setup-swarm.yaml -i <vagrant_hosts | standalone_vagrant_host>`
-* `ansible-playbook deploy-swarm-stack -i <vagrant_hosts | standalone_vagrant_host>`
+* `ansible-playbook deploy-swarm-stack.yaml -i <vagrant_hosts | standalone_vagrant_host>`

+## Atualizado erros como a ausência de deploy-swarm-stack.yml (yml estava ausente)